leokleist/leokleist.github.io/_posts/2017-05-21-hotdogbot.md

 title: Hot Dog Bot
 layout: post
 ---

-#Chatbot Version of "Is    this a Hotdog?"
-App from Silicon Valley
+I'm working on a chatbot Version of the "Is this a Hotdog?"
+App from Silicon Valley.
+Will post update soon